|

 totally opaque pantry door stained glass was commissioned by a very

-Missouri.
-They had been living with the arched hole in their pantry
+nice couple in Missouri.
+They had been living with the arched hole in

 door for quite a while because they were not satisfied with the quality